vraja-nayaka/social_React/README.md

 ## Welcome to SamuraiJS!:dizzy:

-Here you can find ReactJS developers looking for employment.
+Here you can find ReactJS developers looking for employment.<br>
 This app developing with using React, Redux, REST API, ES6 and Material Design ect.

 ## Getting Started